2lazyyy/GitCLI/README.md

 # TO-DO

-1. Add caching of account credentials.
+1. Add caching of account credentials. - done
 2. implement the use of flags.